soker90/arroyo-erp-models/README.md

-  models.AccountModel // Expose a Account model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods
+  models.AccountModel // Expose a Account model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods
 ```